-The careful selection of the participating political elite and the clarity on the desired outcome are two of the five key factors that make or break a national dialogue.
-That is what a comprehensive report, published in 2017, by the United Nations’ Department of Political Affairs has found out, after researchers had spent two years of closely studying 17 cases of national dialogues held in several countries, worldwide, between 1990 and 2014.
+The careful selection of the participating political elite and the clarity of the desired outcome are two of the five key factors that make or break a national dialogue.
+That is what a comprehensive report, published in 2017, by the United Nations’ Department of Political Affairs has found out, after researchers had spent two years closely studying 17 cases of national dialogues held in several countries, worldwide, between 1990 and 2014.

 The media, especially the popular evening talk shows, are still discussing the issue with lots of enthusiasm and trying to figure out when and how the dialogue will be convened.
-In parallel, the political parties are oiling and meshing their gears in anticipation for their meeting with the president of the state and senior state officials, that they will definitely use for marketing themselves to the public citizens, who never heard about most of these parties before.
+In parallel, the political parties are oiling and meshing their gears in anticipation of their meeting with the president of the state and senior state officials, which they will definitely use for marketing themselves to the public citizens, who never heard about most of these parties before.
 Meanwhile, the presidential body responsible for organizing the event has yet to announce specific details on the convention date, priorities of the topic agenda, and selected political elite participants.

-The lack of this information in the early stages of organizing the dialogue is opening a space for high expectations and unrealistic improvisations by different actors and observers on the political stage and in the media too.
+The lack of this information in the early stages of organizing the dialogue opens a space for high expectations and unrealistic improvisations by different actors and observers on the political stage and in the media too.
 One dominant aspect of this confusion is the recycling of the old outdated figures of the political opposition, who belong to the defunct socialist trend.
-They are the same faces that have burnt themselves out in almost all the political events, including national dialogues, that took place in the past ten years, and were one of the reasons why these dialogues had failed.
+They are the same faces that have burnt themselves out in almost all the political events, including national dialogues, that took place in the past ten years and were one of the reasons why these dialogues had failed.

-Also, there is no clear vision on what we want to achieve out of this dialogue.
+Also, there is no clear vision of what we want to achieve out of this dialogue.
 Is it to discuss the economic problems we are going through, right now?
 Or, is it about laying the foundation for a democratic state with an active and productive multiparty system that can truly lead the future of political reform?
 Or, is it only a therapeutic session for pouring our hearts out to each other to release some of the tensions resulting from the compounding economic pains?
-Nobody has a clear answer on any of these questions, up till this moment, and that is dangerous.
+Nobody has a clear answer to any of these questions, up till this moment, and that is dangerous.

 There is a general impression that this national dialogue is probably nothing more than another copy of the youth conferences that have been regularly held over the past six years.
 That is mainly because the body assigned to organize the national dialogue is the National Training Academy (NTA) which is the organizer of the presidential youth conferences.